 The Morongo Tribal TANF program is designed to provide opportunities for eligible needy native families to support in the development of native communities.

-The Morongo Tribal TANF program provides supportive services and important tools and skills with regards to job preparation, work, and education to enable parents or caretakers to become self-sufficient.
+The Morongo Tribal TANF Program provides time-limited assistance to eligible native families with children who are in need of cash aid and supportive services including child care, transportation, and work supports.
+Important tools and skills with regard to job preparation, work, and education are emphasized in order to enable parents or caretakers to become self-sufficient.
+MTTP also provides Prevention and Family Formation services designed to strengthen life skills and preserve Native American culture.
 It is the intent of the program that assistance and services be provided promptly with due regard for the preservation of Indian family life.